Forex Payment Gateway Integration

 - Fast support: most disputes are "I don't recognize this" + slow response

-5) Withdrawals and reconciliation (where most brokers fail)
+5. Withdrawals and reconciliation

 Withdrawals aren't just "send money back".
 They're a workflow: compliance checks, source-of-funds logic, method rules, operational approvals, and settlement reconciliation.

-Reconciliation essentials
+Reconciliation Essentials

 - Automate settlement imports (daily)